Coreen Cordova Folk Art Collector and Mexican Art Enthusiast

 Coreen Cordova’s middle name should be color.
 Her rainbow passion may have been launched during multiple Crayola moments drawing on the floor with her dad, who would alter Mickey Mouse with a purple face, orange ears, and chartreuse pants.
 At the age of four, Coreen knew this was blasphemous.
 Her father’s response: “Doesn’t it look better?”

-Coreen Cordova Folk Art Collector
+Coreen Cordova’s Folk Art Collection

 That “better” could have been due to the dopamine coursing through his brain, an idea Coreen embraces.
-She’s suffused in a colorful kaleidoscope of folk art, predominately from Mexico.
+She lives in a colorful kaleidoscope of folk art, predominately from Mexico.
 “It is honestly my happy place.
 It doesn’t matter if I’m depressed, if I’m sad, if I’m melancholy, when I walk into this house, I can’t be any of those things.
 I have to be happy.
 This stuff is my drug of choice.”

 Mexico City has seen less of Coreen—only 10 times, but its vivid gifts are equally represented in her home in the form of pillowcases.
 In one year, she bought 75 huipils, the traditional Meso-American top or blouse.
 Coreen’s been uplifting drab throw pillows by cloaking them in huipils ever since.
 “The only bad thing about spending the night in my home is that the guestroom bed has 37 pillows on it, all of which must be removed in order to go to sleep!”